kiwitcms/Kiwi/.github/ISSUE_TEMPLATE/claim_bounty.md

 ---
-name: Claim a completed bounty
+name: :euro: Claim a completed bounty
 about: validate your identity before collecting bounty for complated tasks
 title: ''
 labels: ''